x75/x75.github.io/_posts/2022-09-19-books-new-breed-darling.md

 which is simple, readable, and stealthily funny.
 Totally recommended for roboticists and everyone else alike.
-In addition, it could be a very interesting read for people interested in animal rights & vegetarianism, is it unrolls the history of animal rights in (mostly) western societies.
+In addition, it could be a very interesting read for people interested in animal rights & vegetarianism, as it unrolls the history of animal rights in (mostly) western societies.

 ## Annotated quotes